 Reaction stoichiometry is controlled by the relative flow rates of the reactants.
 The concentration of one reagent relative to another can be increased simply by pumping that reagent at a higher flow rate.

 Flow reactors have excellent heat transfer when compared with batch reactors.
-This feature is due to the much greater surface area to volume ratio of flow reactors over batch reactors.
+This is because the surface area to volume ratio of flow reactors is much greater than that of batch reactors.

 Reactors designed for flow chemistry have high rates of mass transfer.
 This is due to the small sizes and good mixing that is possible.